pugetsoundsd/pugetsoundsd.github.io/projects.md

 ---
-layout: project
+layout: events
-title: Projects
+title: Events
-permalink: /projects/
+permalink: /events/
 ---

-Few of my projects.
+Home for information about different speech and debate events